 The Library has a large collection of oral histories – the recorded memories and experiences of individuals – captured on tape, disk and other formats.

 The vast majority of these are interviews with those involved in the visual and performing arts, literature, politics, sport, the media and events of world significance.
 There are also recorded speeches, talks and live broadcast recordings of unique events.

 Our major oral history series include:

 - Valuing our veterans – interviews with 20 Victorian men and women, covering WWI, WWII, Korea, Vietnam and East Timor

 - the papers of BA Santamaria (1915–98) – a collection of nearly 400 tapes of speeches and talks given by this well-known political activist, social commentator and thinker

 - Wendy Lowenstein (1927–2006) – over 100 field recordings on Australian folklore and social history from this peace activist and co-founder of the Victorian Folklore Society; subject matter includes songs, yarns, poetry, medical lore, children’s play rhymes, superstitions and beliefs

-Other highlights include The Writers in Focus collection, containing interviews writers such as Richard Flanagan, Tim Flannery, Helen Garner, and Romona Kaval, and a series of interviews with Victorian high-country cattlemen.
+Other highlights include the Writers in Focus collection, containing interviews with writers such as Richard Flanagan, Tim Flannery, Helen Garner and Romona Kaval, and a series of interviews with Victorian high-country cattlemen.